aka-falcoN/osipi/README.md

     2. Solo Integrator- Provisions resources required for OSI PI Integrator
     3. Collective Deployment- Provisions OSI PI Server, and Integrator both

+3. Configure the below values in `terraform.tfvars` file for a given deployment:
+    1. `project_id` - Project ID for the deployment
+    2. `region` - Region for the deployment
+    3. `zone` - Zone for the deployment
+    4. `network` - Provide an existing network name to use, default value `null` will provision a new resource
+    5. `subnet` - Provide an existing subnet name to use, default value `null` will provision a new resource

-3. Based on the selection, change the directory and execute below commands:
+4. Based on the selection, change the directory and execute below commands:
     1. `terraform init` - Initialize Terraform
     2. `terraform plan` - Review the Terraform plan output
     3. `terraform apply`- Apply the reviewed plan to create resources